lukego/soldering/small-equipment.md

 I used to use chisel tips mostly.
 I think that's a good choice if you have one iron and can't change tips easily.
-If you could only have one tip them a fine chisel (e.g. 0.8mm) might be a good choice.
+If you could only have one tip then a fine chisel (e.g. 0.8mm) might be a good choice.
 If you can use several tips then I'd prefer more specialized ones though.

 People say that you should match the size of your tip to the part you